bobhamelers/BobHamelers-FinalProject-CountryInfo/PROCESS.md

 ### day 19(15), 26-01-2018
 In the morning I had the weekly presentations.
 I showed my MVP and asked if it was okay and they said they think so.
 After that I fixed some bugs (include the one in my CountryTableViewController) and some in my SignUpViewController and some in my lists.
 As last, I made some small changes in codequality and some small layout changes.
 Some of my errors I couldn't fix yet.

+### day 20(15), 27-01-2018
+Nothing done.

+### day 21 (15), 28-01-2018
+Today I have worked on my Launchscreen and I have changed titles of TableViewControllers and did some changes in the layout.
+After that, I have installed a pod for SVG images but it didn't succeeded to implement it.

+### day 22 (16), 29-01-2018
+In the morning I had daily standup with Jessy and David.
+We talked about what we are going to do this week.
+After that, I have fixed my errors with checkmarks and display in the CountryTableViewController.
+It was difficult, but it is fixed now.
+Next to that, I commented all the files and controllers and I fixed small errors everywhere.
+With some help of Marijn, I have kind of fixed my SVG images but it has still bugs.
+Marijn said that I have to ask Martijn for it, tommorow, to fix this bugs, because he didn't know.

 [![BCH compliance](https://bettercodehub.com/edge/badge/bobhamelers/BobHamelers-FinalProject-CountryInfo?branch=master)](https://bettercodehub.com/)